What to do

-Birthplace of the American Revolution, Boston is one of the oldest cities in the United States and a fascinating, accessible tourist destination, even for first-time visitors to the USA if you are looking for a Canada and USA trip.
-By picking up a cheap rental car in Montreal, you can easily get there in 5 to 6 hours.
+Birthplace of the American Revolution, Boston is one of the oldest cities in the United States and a fascinating, accessible tourist destination, even for first-time visitors to the USA.

 Widely considered to be the most European city in America, Boston will charm you with its rich history and its distinct neighbourhoods.

 Discover the architecture, culture and historic pride of this economic capital with a sightseeing tour—by bike, ''Duck Tour'' or on foot—or self-guided tour.